prabhu/Wubtitle-Wordpress-Plugin/README.md

 Wubtitle is a plugin that generates:
 -   Subtitles and transcript of uploaded videos in media library
--   Transcript of youtube video
+-   Transcripts of youtube video

 ## Functionality

--   Subtitle generation
+-   Automatic subtitle generation
--   Subtitle ActivaRequirementstion \ Deactivation
+-   Ability to enable or disable generated subtitle
--   Generation of video transcription (average video and youtube video)
+-   Generates video transcriptions from Wordpress Media library and from YouTube
--   Transcript insertion in the article through gutenberg block or modal window from classic editor
+-   Support both Gutenberg and classic editor
 -   Editing and management of all transcriptions

 ## Requirements